NVIDIA/workbench-example-agentic-rag/README.md

 ## Advanced Mode

 Use these details if you want to modify the application, e.g. by configuring prompts, adding your own endpoints, changing the Gradio app or whatever else occurs to you.

+1. Set up a Linux box with an NVIDIA GPU and Docker.
+2. Deploy an **NVIDIA NIM** container on that host.
+3. Configure the chat app to use the NIM.

 ### See [Full Advanced Mode Instructions Here](agentic-rag-docs/self-host.md).
 This repository is read-only, so if you want to customize this app and share the changes, then you should this repository before you clone it.